-To be consistent with the assumptions involving technology in the model, we get rid of the trend of non-stationary variables which grow by filtering the data with a (deterministic) quadratic trend (in accordance with our VAR estimation).
-Moreover, we lower the observed inflation rate by the target, 3 percent.
-Similarly, for the interest rate we subtract a neutral interest rate, 5%.
+To be consistent with the assumptions involving technology in the model, we get rid of the trend of non-stationary variables by filtering the data with a (deterministic) quadratic trend (in accordance with our VAR estimation).
+Moreover, we lower the observed inflation rate by the inflation target, i.e. three percent annually.
+Similarly, for the interest rate we subtract a neutral interest rate of 5 percent (the inflation target plus an assumed steady state real rate of 2 percent).

-In this paper, for simplicity and to agree with previous assumptions, we restrict ourselves to the sample period 2001Q3-2010Q1, a period characterized by a well defined monetary policy based on an inflation target and a flexible exchange rate.
+We restrict estimation to the sample period 2001Q3-2010Q1, a period characterized by a well defined monetary policy based on an inflation target and a flexible exchange rate.